 An annoyed Bob Dylan took the stage on a Sunday night at the Newport Folk Festival on this day in 1965 and did something that would forever change the way the world viewed him: he plugged in his guitar.

-What followed was a set of music that would offend his fans and friends alike, and fundamentally change the way the singer-songwriter viewed his art.
-Debate over exactly whether they were booing the startling change in presentation and style by the beloved notoriously possessive audience favorite, the terrible audio mix that made Dylan’s deft lyrics unintelligible, or simply how short Dylan’s set was has raged ever since that fateful night.
+What followed was a set of music that would offend his fans and friends alike and fundamentally change the way the singer-songwriter viewed his art.
+Debates over exactly whether they were booing the startling change in presentation and style by the belove though notoriously possessive audience favorite, the terrible audio mix that made Dylan’s deft lyrics unintelligible, or simply how short Dylan’s set was have raged ever since that fateful night.
 Whatever the cause, the result was one of the most infamous concerts in modern history.

 Established in 1959, the Newport Folk Festival quickly grew into a juggernaut thanks to founder George Wein, who had already built the Newport Jazz Festival into a success.
-Wein’s work promoting the jazz community had earned him much love and respect from the music world, so when he reached out to folk luminary Pete Seeger and Theodore Bikel to help create the event, he found them both eager to help bring the burgeoning music genre to the people.
+Wein’s work promoting the jazz community had earned him considerable love and respect from the music world, so when he reached out to folk luminary Pete Seeger and Theodore Bikel to help create the event, he found them both eager to help bring the burgeoning genre to the people.
 Through their efforts, artists like Peter, Paul & Mary, Joan Baez and the artists who had influenced them rose to prominence.
 Dylan’s own rise in the scene owed no small thanks to his star turns at previous iterations of the fest.